-Over the last few weeks we have been focusing on accounting tutorials around balance day adjustments, in particular accrued revenue.
-As part of that we looked at unbilled rental income.
+Over the last few weeks, we have been focusing on accounting tutorials around balance day adjustments, particularly accrued revenue.
+As part of that, we looked at unbilled rental income.
 And it’s from this we are today looking more broadly at the journal entry for rental income.

-The short answer if you are in a hurry is debit debtors or bank (depending on whether the tenants have paid) and credit income.
+If you are in a hurry, the short answer is debit debtors or the bank (depending on whether the tenants have paid) and credit income.
 If you would like a fuller explanation, then please read on.

 What is Rental Income?

 Rental income is a normal credit account and is reflected on the profit or loss statement (statement of financial performance).
-Debits are not normally applied to income accounts as the “netting-off” tends to mask what is going on and can make corrections later on more difficult to track.
+Debits are not normally applied to income accounts as the “netting-off” tends to mask what is going on and make corrections, later on, more difficult to track.

-The only question in dealing with rental income is what is the corresponding debit side to the journal entry.
-As we know under double-entry accounting, the accounting equation must always be in balance.
+The only question in dealing with rental income is the corresponding debit side to the journal entry.
+As we know, under double-entry accounting, the accounting equation must always be in balance.
 The debit accounts to the left of the equals sign (“=”) must always be in balance with the credit accounts on the right.
-Another way of saying this the accounts were money is spent or consumed must equal the accounts from where money comes from.
+Another way of saying this is that the accounts where money is spent or consumed must equal the accounts from which money comes.

-So in our case the debit can only be applied to one of three different asset accounts, being: bank (or cash), debtors or accrued rent (see our article here on accrued rental revenue if you aren’t sure about this one).
+So in our case, the debit can only be applied to one of three different asset accounts: bank (or cash), debtors or accrued rent (see our article here on accrued rental revenue if you aren’t sure about this one).